gichohievans/Delanistudio/README.md

 ​
 ## Author(s) information
-    - Evans Gichohi
+Evans Gichohi
+    -software developer

 ## Setup instructions
     - Run it on the live link
 ​
 ## BDD
 As a user, I would like to;

     -a Hover effect for the **Portfolio ** sections such that on hover a white box appears with then name of the project inside.
 The project picture should still be visible in the background.
     - See a  a well formated portifolio  website fo r Delani studios